JustinZ26/StudyTracker/README.md

 # StudyTracker

-put the .kv file and the .py file in the samw folder before running the code
+put the .kv file and the .py file in the same folder before running the code